kalhorghazal/EPJDS-LLM-Co-Authorship-Bias/README.md

 If you use our data collection scripts and analysis code in your work, please cite our paper:

 Kalhor, G., Ali, S., & Mashhadi, A. (2025).
 Measuring biases in AI-generated co-authorship networks.
-Under review at *EPJ Data Science*.
+Accepted for publication in *EPJ Data Science*.

 # Directories